FormBold/formbold-react/README.md

 # Formbold-react — The easiest way to configure and use Form in React/Next.js
-React package for [FormBold](https://formbold.com/) React npm package which simplifies the integration of FormBold with React/Next.js projects.
+React package for [FormBold](https://formbold.com/) which simplifies the integration of FormBold with React/Next.js projects.

 FormBold is a multipurpose form API and serverless backend solution compatible with all hosting, SSG, and frameworks.
 It allows you to receive form submissions directly in your email, slack, telegram, notion, and more.
 It's ready for use with any Static, Jamstack, and SSG sites, such as HTML, React, Next.js, Gatsby, Vue, Nuxt, Hugo, and Jekyll.